El verbo ser

 Rodrigo y Gabriela – Diablo Rojo

-Rodrigo y Gabriela (Rodrigo and Gabriela) are a Mexican acoustic guitar duo whose music is influenced by a number of genres including nuevo flamenco, rock, and heavy metal.(wikipedia)
+Rodrigo y Gabriela (Rodrigo and Gabriela) are a Mexican acoustic guitar duo whose music is influenced by a number of genres including nuevo flamenco, rock, and heavy metal.(More about Rodrigo y Gabriela on wikipedia)

 J. Balvin – Blanco